The H&M x Mugler Lookbook Is Here & It’s A Throwback To ‘80s Fashion

 For H&M, this is the latest of a series of designer collaborations over the past 20 years that have welcomed high-fashion names to the mass market, including brands like Karl Lagerfeld, Jimmy Choo, Kenzo, and Maison Margiela, among others.

-While we have to wait until next month for the collection to drop, that leaves plenty of time to peruse the lookbook to choose your favorites.
+While we have to wait until next month for the collection to drop, that leaves plenty of time to peruse the lookbook to pre-plan your favourites.
 Take a look ahead.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.